-Our current principal markets for our transportation and emergency response SAR services to the offshore oil and gas exploration, development and production industry are in the U.S. Gulf of Mexico, Brazil, Suriname, Colombia and Alaska.
-In addition, we currently have customers in Argentina, the Dominican Republic, India and the United Kingdom.
+Our current principal markets for our transportation and emergency response services to the offshore oil and gas exploration, development and production industry are in the U.S. Gulf of Mexico, Brazil, Suriname, Colombia and Alaska.
+In addition, we currently have customers in Argentina, the Dominican Republic and India.